intrigueio/intrigue-ident/README.md

  - X-XSS-Protection Header: false
 ```

-Implementing Ident:
+For Check Writers:
 ===================

-If you'd like to integrate ident as a library, you have two options, you can use the library directly or you can integrate our JSON feed.
-Details on the feed can be here: https://app.intrigue.io/api

-Implementation details:
 ```
-check types are in the following categories.
+HTTP Check types are in the following categories.
 See each check's 'match_content':
  - content_body: checks should be run against body
  - content_headers: checks should be run against response headers (assumes one string of text, each header '\n' delimited)
  - content_title: checks should be run against text inside the <title> tag (do not include the tag when writing checks)